Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of spin-orbit coupling: Introduction

-Although the Rashba induced ultra high frequency generation, provides an interesting alternative to the laser driven ultrafast dynamics, the necessity of fine tuning the underlying spin-orbit coupling strength to excite the strongly non-linear regime would pose a grand challenge from the experimental standpoint.
+Although the Rashba induced ultra-high frequency generation, provides an interesting alternative to the laser driven ultrafast dynamics, the necessity of fine tuning the underlying spin-orbit coupling strength to excite the strongly non-linear regime would pose a grand challenge from the experimental standpoint.

 The key ingredient required for the emergence of HHG from magnetic dynamics is the presence of an interaction that leads to spin-flip scattering events within adiabatic magnetic cycles, a scenario guaranteed by the relativistic spin-orbit interaction for instance.
-Accordingly, topological antiferromagnetic textures \cite{Smejkal2018, Bonbien2021} appear to be natural alternatives to the spin-orbit coupling systems in this regard.
+Accordingly, topological antiferromagnetic textures \cite{Smejkal2018, Bonbien2021} appear to be natural alternatives to the spin-orbit coupling systems in this perspective.
 As a matter of fact, their real space noncollinear magnetic arrangement would trigger spin-flip scattering events.

-In the present letter, we propose to exploit coplanar and non-coplanar antiferromagnetic textures to induce very high harmonics in carrier dynamics resulting from spin pumping out of a precessing magnetic order, excited via ferromagnetic or antiferromagnetic resonance.
-Whereas in conventional spin pumping \cite{Tserkovnyak2002, Cheng2014}, a rotating magnetic moment pumps a spin current whose dynamics operate at the frequency of the underlying magnetic resonance, in the presence of the noncollinear antiferromagnetic order, spin-flip scattering events occur with a time scale defined by the strength of the topological magnetic texture.
-These scattering events are accompanied by the emission of high frequencies, multiples of the driving frequency.
+In the present article, we propose to exploit coplanar and non-coplanar antiferromagnetic textures to induce very high harmonics in carrier dynamics resulting from spin pumping out of a precessing magnetic order, excited via ferromagnetic or antiferromagnetic resonance.
+Whereas in conventional spin pumping \cite{Tserkovnyak2002, Cheng2014}, a rotating magnetic moment pumps a spin current whose dynamics operate at the frequency of the underlying magnetic resonance, in the presence of noncollinear antiferromagnetic order, the spin rotation symmetry is broken.
+Therefore, the spin is not conserved, and spin-flip scattering events occur in a fashion similar to the case of the relativistic spin-orbit interaction.
+This similarity between the noncollinear order and spin-orbit coupling has been used to justify the emergence of unconventional spin Hall currents in spin-orbit coupling free antiferromagnets \cite{Zhang2018}.
+Further, the scattering events resulting from the topological order are accompanied by the emission of high frequencies, multiples of the driving frequency.
 Accordingly, an enhancement of the carrier dynamics by orders of magnitude is predicted.
 Hence, the resulting currents are emitted at frequencies far beyond the intrinsic THz dynamics that has made the antiferromagnetic materials very popular in the field of spintronics.

 As a proof of principal of the HHG effect in noncollinear antiferromagnets, we present numerical simulations of the charge emission in this class of magnetic materials with a particular focus on the role of the s-d exchange parameter and the driving frequency in controlling the emission's bandwidth.